kaneelgit/phone_finder/README.md

 ## Few images from the notebook

-A detected and not detected image fromt he bayesian model
+A detected and not detected image fromt the Bayesian model

 ![download](https://user-images.githubusercontent.com/85404022/126579617-50d568ce-168a-4db9-bb38-251456bc0746.png)